ingram-projects/animxyz/docs/content/sections/utilities.md

 [😃 fade front-3 flip-down-50% duration-10 stagger-5](?tab=examples&utilities=fade;front-3;flip-down-50%;duration-10;stagger-5#utilities)
 [🤪 fade up-100% flip-down flip-right-50% rotate-left-100% origin-bottom duration-10 stagger](?tab=examples&utilities=fade;up-100%;flip-down;flip-right-50%;rotate-left-100%;origin-bottom;duration-10;stagger#utilities)

+### Direction Modes
+Utilities can be applied specifically to one of the animation direction modes **In**, **Out**, and **Appear** by prepending the utility with the mode name.
+For example if you wanted a longer duration and a different translate direction coming in versus out you could set `xyz="fade up out-down appear-big duration-5 in-duration-10"`.
+Check out the [active classes](#active-classes) section to learn more about using different utilities when animating in or out.

 ### Conflicts
 Certain utilities won't work with other utilities if they both change the same property.
 For example `xyz="up down"` will not work because both `up` and `down` change the `--xyz-translate-y` variable.
-Check out the [active classes](#active-classes) section to learn how to use different utilities when animating in or out.

 ### Variables
 Every utility sets one or more [AnimXYZ variables](#variables).
 If you manually set the variable on an element, it will take precedence over the value set by any utilities.